Short Inca Trail Trek

 Aguas Calientes | Machu Picchu Citadel | Ollantaytambo | Cusco

 You should be up by 4:45 to have breakfast at the hotel and meet up with your guide to catch the early bus to Machu Picchu at 5:30.
-You will receive a comprehensive guided tour of the archaeological complex.
-Afterwards, if you had already pre-purchased a ticket, you may proceed to climb Huayna Picchu Mountain or Machu Picchu Mountain.
+You'll be among the first to enter the park after it opens at 6 am.
+Enjoy your comprehensive guided tour of the citadel!

 You will then take the bus back down to Aguas Calientes, grab lunch on your own, retrieve your gear at the hotel, and wait for your return train to Ollantaytambo.
 Private transport will await you there to take you back to your hotel in Cusco.
 Thank you!